Tuesday, January 4, 2022

 Darwin Davis

-When Darwin finally did go to trial, both Rob Szekeres and Heather's mother Laurie ending up testifying against him.
-Both stated that Darwin admitted to sexually assaulting the teenager.
-Darwin was ultimately convicted and sentenced to 20 years in prison.
-Many have speculated that Darwin could be responsible for Heather's murder.
-However, at this time he has not been charged with anything related to Heather's case.
-Still, he has not been publicly ruled out, either.
+When Davis finally did go to trial, both Rob Szekeres and Heather's mother Laurie ending up testifying against him.
+Both stated that Davis admitted to sexually assaulting the teenager.
+Davis was ultimately convicted and sentenced to 20 years in prison.

 Investigators have told reporters that they have a suspect, but they have not revealed the suspect's identity.
-It's possible that Darwin is, in fact, their suspect--but this remains unclear.
-Years have passed without any updates in the case, and no arrests have been made.
+It's possible that Davis is, in fact, their suspect--but this remains unclear.
+Years have passed without any media updates in the case, and no arrests have been made.
 Heather's murder remains as a classified unsolved case.

 If you have any information that could help the investigation, please contact the Shawano Police Department at (715) 524-4545.